 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
-The tide heights today are 2.0 ft and -0.3 ft.
+The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 41 to end the day with a tidal coefficient of 44.
+The tide heights today are 2.3 ft and 0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Biloxi which is of 3.0 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Biloxi tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Biloxi tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Biloxi.
 The times are generated in local time in Mississippi and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: